fireblogcms/gatsby-starter-fireblog-basic/README.md

 cp .env.template .env
 ```

-You can now run dev server
+You can now run the dev server

 ```sh
 npm run develop